Custom Processes

 'websocket_test' => [

-// Specify the process class here
+// Specify the process class

 'handler' => app\Pusher::class,

-// Protocol, IP, and port to listen on (optional)
+// Listening protocol, IP, and port (optional)

 'listen' => 'websocket://0.0.0.0:8888',